 During the reporting period there were no changes in the levels.
-The valuation techniques and significant unobservable inputs used in determining the fair value of investment property, as well as the primary unobservable inputs and fair value relationships are presented below.
+The valuation techniques and significant observable inputs used in determining the fair value of investment property, as well as the primary observable inputs and fair value relationships are presented below.

-Financial instrument Measurement method Finacial assets at fair value through profit or loss Units measured at fair value of respective funds as reporting date published by the Funds.
+Financial instrument Measurement method Finacial assets at fair value through profit or loss Units measured at fair value of respective funds as at the reporting date published by the Funds.